 - You give up control, and yes, founders have been kicked out of their own company.

-- You will have to sell your company.
+- You could lose control of your company.